aaravsinha002/Government-Game-Python-Quiz/README.md

 Sebastion Ponse for the questions

-Aarav Sinha for help with questions and code
+Aarav Sinha for help with questions and code(mostly)

 Ian Ko for typewriter effect and other details